 Like what you're reading and want to see more?
 Sign up for our free daily and weekly digests of important news and events in the life of The United Methodist Church.

 Barclay was among four individuals the Northern Illinois Conference commissioned as provisional deacon.
 The conference also commissioned eight individuals as provisional elders, ordained two as deacons and ordained six as elders.
 In addition, the conference commissioned 13 lay missioners.

 Bishop Sally Dyck, who leads the conference, celebrated all who were ordained or commissioned June 4.

 “While M’s journey over the last few years has included gender identity, all of those who were commissioned or ordained on Sunday have been on some kind of journey that has brought them to new places of faith, life and relationships,” Dyck said.

 “Likewise, I hope the church will find itself at a new place in the near future when it comes to full inclusion.
 That said, M and the other candidates for commissioning and ordination are all a part of the church’s witness and outreach to people who need the good news of Jesus Christ.”

 Conference boards of ordained ministry evaluate clergy candidates.
-Conference clergy has the final vote on who joins their ranks at the clergy session.
+At each annual conference clergy session, clergy members have the final vote on who joins their ranks.

 The Rev. Danita R. Anderson, chair of the Northern Illinois board, said her group found all the conference’s potential new clergy this year “to be outstanding candidates and recommended all of them without hesitation to our clergy session.”